WheatonCS/Lexos/TestSuite/Experiments/Chinese/Classical Chinese/红楼梦HongLouMeng_(Dream_of_the_Red Chamber)/_README_HongLouMeng_(Dream_of_the_Red_Chamber_)_.txt

 Corpus:  Classical Chinese

-The lexomics tool can be used to detect the authorship, contents, era and genre in classical Chinese texts.
+The lexomics tool can be used to confirm the controversial authorship of one of China's Four Great Classical Novels.
+Written in the middle of the 18th century during the Qing Dynasty, "Dream of the Red Chamber" is considered a masterpiece of Chinese literature.
+The author, Cao Xueqin,

+, contents, era and
+genre in classical Chinese texts.
 Here we analyze several different texts written in different dynasties and authors, which include genres of Chuci (verses of Chu), Tangshi (poems from Tang Dynasty), Songci (lyrics from Song Dynasty), Yuanqu